nih-cfde/training-and-engagement/docs/General-Tutorials/Javascript-chooser/javascript_chooser.md

 !!! note "Learning Objectives"

-    - learn some javascript
-    - learn how to create tabbed content
+    - learn how to create and customize dropdown boxes for webpages

 === "Est. Time"